Skip to main content

 2. Hit AI tags.

-3. Choose the specific AI tags you want to see - such as Messaging angle, Hook type, or Visual format.
+3. Choose the specific tags you want to see - such as Messaging angle, Hook type, or Visual format.

 Your tags will now appear in the Table view of your report, making it easy to analyze metrics by creative elements side by side.